drumfeet/weavedb/docs/docs/permissions/schemas.md

 await db.setSchema(schema, "bookmarks")
 ```

-Get the schema of a collection
+Get the schema of a collection:

 ```js
 await db.getSchema("bookmarks")
 ```

-Remove a schema from a collection
+Remove a schema from a collection:

 ```js
 await db.removeSchema(schema, "bookmarks")